 A Post-Service Medical Necessity Review, sometimes referred to as a retrospective review or post-service claims request, is the process of determining coverage after treatment has been provided and is based on Medical Necessity guidelines.
 A Post-Service Medical Necessity Review confirms Member eligibility, availability of Benefits at the time of service, and reviews necessary clinical documentation to ensure the service was Medically Necessary.
 Providers should submit appropriate documentation at the time of a post-service review request.
-A Post-Service Medical Necessity Review and the time of a post-service review request.
-A Post-Service Medical Necessity Review at the time of a post-service review request.
 A Post-Service Medical Necessity Review may be performed when a Prior Authorization or Recommended Clinical Review was not obtained prior to services being rendered.